jonovik/cgptoolbox/doc/source/cgp-programme.rst

 model, we start out from a dynamic system of genes and gene effects, deriving explicitly defined phenotypes as emergent properties of a biologically interpretable dynamic system, rather than attributes of an isolated genetic model.
-We use the term :term:`causally cohesive genotype-phenotype model`s for models describing how :doi:`genetic variation manifests in phenotypic variation at various systemic levels
+We use the term :term:`causally cohesive genotype-phenotype models
+<causally cohesive genotype-phenotype modeling>` for models describing how
+:doi:`genetic variation manifests phenotypically at various systemic levels
-<Rajasingh>` up to the tissue, organ and whole-organism level.
-The
+<10.1534/genetics.108.087064>` up to the tissue, organ and whole-organism
-articulated relationship to the individual's genotype is the distinguishing feature of cGP models versus the broader class of mathematical models describing how complex biological phenotypes arise from the interactions of lower-level systemic entities.
+levels.
+The articulated relationship to the individual's genotype is the distinguishing feature of cGP models versus the broader class of mathematical models describing how complex biological phenotypes arise from the interactions of lower-level systemic entities.
 This is in stark